-Total Hours: 80; Credits: 4; Hours/Week: 5 (Semester V); Total Marks 100 (Internal 20 & External 80)
+Total Hours: 80; Credits: 4; Hours/Week: 5 (Semester V); Total Marks 100 (Internal 20 &

-CHE6B14(P) PHYSICAL CHEMISTRY PRACTICAL L Т Р С 0 0 5 4 Objective (s) To familiarise the students with the relation bet and chemical composition used for analysis.
-To of designing experimental methods to analyse the molecules or materials. provi de stud ents an idea Course outcom e (s) CO1 To enable the students to develop analytical sl physical properties (physical constants). cills in n deter mining the CO2 To develop skill in setting up an experimental n physical properties. nethoo d to det ermine the CO3 To understand the principles of Refractome Conductometry. etry, Potenti ometry and
+External 80)

+CHE6B14(P) PHYSICAL CHEMISTRY PRACTICAL L Т Р C

+0 0 5 4

+Objective (s) The relation between physical properties and cher nical compos sition is used

+for analysis.

+Get an idea of designing experimental methods Get an idea of designing experimental methods to analyze the physical

+properties of molecules or materials.

+Course outcom e (s)

+CO1 To enable the students to develop analytical s skills in dete ermining g the

+physical properties (Physical constants)

+CO2 To develop skill in setting up a experimental n nethod ls to d etermine e the

+physical properties

+CO3 To understand the principles of Refractome etry, Potenti ometry and

+Conductometry

-1. For weighing electronic balance may be used.
+1. For weighing, either electronic balance may be used.